ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toHour

-Converts a date with time to the number of the hour in 24-hour time (0-23) as `UInt8` value.
+Returns the hour component (0-24) of a date with time.

 Assumes that if clocks are moved ahead, it is by one hour and occurs at 2 a.m., and if clocks are moved back, it is by one hour and occurs at 3 a.m. (which is not always exactly when it occurs - it depends on the timezone).